Large-scale network motif analysis using compression: Experiments

 \subsection{Comparison with the traditional method}

-Pattern mining on graph data is a very difficult task to evaluate.
-Not only is it unsupervised, we also have no ground truth data for what people might consider interesting subgraphs.
-Often, we do not even know what such a ground truth would look like: even a domain expert may not recognize a ``correct'' motif at first sight.
-Nevertheless, we have rather stretched the definition of a motif---chosing a different statistic, and a faster null model---so we need some assurance that after all this, the motifs found by our method are not completely meaningless.

-The definition of what constitutes a good motif is exceedingly vague: papers variously describe a motif as a ``functional unit'', a ``characteristic pattern'' or a ``statistically significant subgraph''.
-To be able to operationalize the definition into something that we can test empirically, we will define a network motif as a subgraph that is \emph{characteristic} for the full graph.
-That is, in some manner, the information that $M$ is a motif for $G$ should \emph{characterize} $G$: it distinguishes $G$ from the graphs for which $M$ is not a motif, and that distinction should be meaningful in the domain of the data.
+The definition of what constitutes a motif is exceedingly vague: papers variously describe a motif as a ``functional unit'', a ``characteristic pattern'' or a ``statistically significant subgraph.''
+To operationalise this to something that we can test empirically, we will define a network motif as a subgraph that is \emph{characteristic} for the full graph.
+That is, in some manner, the information that ``$M$ is a motif for $G$'' should \emph{characterize} $G$: it distinguishes $G$ from the graphs for which $M$ is not a motif, and that distinction should be meaningful in the domain of the data.

-Using this definition, we can test how effective a motif detection method is, using a graph classification task.
+We operationalize ``making a meaningful distinction in the domain of the data'' as \emph{graph classification}.
+If motif judgments (as binary features) can be used to beat a majority-class baseline by a significant amount, we can be sure that they make a meaningful distinction in the domain of the data.

 We start with a set of undirected simple graphs, with associated classes.
 We then translate each graph into a binary feature vector using \emph{only the motif judgements} of the algorithm under evaluation.
 We test all connected subgraphs of size 3, 4, and 5, giving us 29 binary features.
-As we established in the previous paragraph, a good motif characterizes a graph in a way that is relevant to its domain.
-In the case of a graph classification task we are provided with a domain-relevant distinction in the form of the classes provided.
 If a simple classifier (in our case a linear SVM) can classify the graphs purely on the basis of these 29 motif judgments, the algorithm has succeeded in characterizing the graph.

-This approach---quantifying unsupervised pattern extraction through classiciation---was also used in \cite{leeuwen2006compression}.
+For those algorithms that succeed, the classification accuracy can be used to measure relative performance, although we should not expect high performance in a task as challenging as graph classification from just 29 binary features.